 - If you willfully fail to collect or pay to the IRS any federal employment tax, you commit a felony and can be fined and you could go to prison for years.

 - If you willfully fail to file a return, keep federal employment tax records, or give the IRS information it requires, you commit a misdemeanor and face a step financial penalty, and you could go to jail for a year.

 - If you willfully submit a false IRS form you could be fined and go to jail for up to one year.

 - If you are the person responsible for withholding, collecting, accounting for, and paying the federal employment taxes and you willfully sign or submit a document that you know contains false statements, you are guilty of a felony and could face a financial penalty and imprisonment for years.

 Simply put, you don't want to violate federal taxes laws.
 You can face hefty fines and lengthy jail sentences for many offenses, including fraud and tax evasion.
-If you are facing possible charges or penalties for tax law violations, you need to speak with an attorney immediately.
-Get started today with a free evaluation of your tax law matters.
+If you're facing possible charges or penalties for tax law violations -- or have questions about the federal employment tax -- you should find an experienced tax law attorney as soon as possible.